 Citations from MA Governor, MA Senate and MA House of Representatives adorn my desk in my home office and our requests for several Proclamations declaring the month of May “Lyme Disease Awareness Month” from our past and present Governors sits just beside them.

 In 2015 I was honored to received a MA 'Unsung Heroine Award' from the MA Commission on the Status of Women.

 For me the struggle with Chronic Lyme and the damage to my body is ongoing as it is for most Chronic Lyme sufferers.
-Until better testing becomes available, early stages of Lyme will continue to go undiagnosed or misdiagnosed and this epidemic will grow.
+Until better testing becomes available and physicians are educated about tick-borne diseases, early stages of Lyme will continue to go undiagnosed or misdiagnosed and this epidemic will grow.
 My entire family has now been infected with Lyme disease and have undergone numerous treatments.
 Signs that my sons were indeed born with this disease are everywhere and some of their unanswered medical issues as children, now make sense.

-I will continue to do whatever I can to fight for more research, better testing and treatment for those suffering from Tick-borne illnesses.
+I continue to do what I can to fight for more research, better testing, physician education and treatment for those suffering from Tick-borne illnesses.
 I believe we should demand accountability for those continuing to deny the disease.

 The thought of my sons suffering as I did is unthinkable!

 Mother, Wife, Chronic Lyme Survivor, Advocate